 Reanimation, where they took the songs from the first album and not only remixed them but totally restructured them together with artists such as KoRn’s Jonathan Davis and Stephen Richards from Taproot, is still a part of my list of Top 5 Albums Ever.
 The song Frgt/10, together with one of my favorite voices Chali 2na of Jurassic 5, is one of my favorite tracks of all time.

 Looking back, after the fact, many of the lyrics that Chester wrote and performed have turned quite haunting.
 The titular track from the latest album, One More Light, which is about the lost of a friend was bumped up to replace the song Heavy on their performance on Jimmy Kimmel Live! as a tribute to the loss of their peer and friend Chris Cornell, the singer and frontman of Soundgarden and Audioslave.
 But listening back to the lyrics of songs such as Breaking The Habit, Shadow Of The Day, and Crawling gives me chills.

 The constellation of the band including Mike Shinoda, Mr. Hahn, and Chester Bennington has long been something I wished to see in person during my lifetime, but it never came to be.
 I always thought there would be time.

-Now that time has passed and it I missed my opportunity as recently as a festival a few hours away that took place a this summer.
+Now that time has passed and I missed my opportunity as recently as a festival a few hours away that took place this summer.

 Rest in peace, Chester Bennington.
 Thank you for the music that you gave us and the inspiration you brought me.
 You will be sincerely missed.